Icenium/icenium-cli/docs/man_pages/project/configuration/prop-print.md

 <% if((isConsole && (isNativeScript || isCordova)) || isHtml) { %>
 ### Options
 * `--validValue` - When set, prints the valid values for all valid project properties or for the selected property.
+<% if(isCordova) { %>
 * `--debug` - When set, prints information about your project settings for the Debug build configuration.
-This switch is applicable to the `$ appbuilder prop print` and `$ appbuilder prop print CorePlugins` commands.<% if(isHtml) { %>For more information about build configurations, see [Managing Build Configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
+This switch is applicable to the `$ appbuilder prop print` and `$ appbuilder prop print CorePlugins` commands.<% if(isHtml) { %> For more information about build configurations, see [Managing Build Configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
 * `--release` - When set, prints information about your project settings for the Release build configuration.
-This switch is applicable to the `$ appbuilder prop print` and `$ appbuilder prop print CorePlugins` commands.<% if(isHtml) { %>For more information about build configurations, see [Managing Build Configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
+This switch is applicable to the `$ appbuilder prop print` and `$ appbuilder prop print CorePlugins` commands.<% if(isHtml) { %> For more information about build configurations, see [Managing Build Configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
+<% } %>
 ### Attributes
 * `<Property Name>` is the name of the project property as listed by `$ appbuilder prop print`
 <% } %>